SalK91/convex_optimization/docs/convex/44_metaheuristic.md

 # Chapter 21: Metaheuristic and Evolutionary Algorithms

 When optimization problems are highly nonconvex, discrete, or black-box, deterministic methods often fail to find good solutions.
 In these settings, metaheuristic algorithms—inspired by nature, biology, and collective behavior—provide robust and flexible alternatives.
 Metaheuristics are general-purpose stochastic search methods that rely on repeated sampling, adaptation, and survival of the fittest ideas.
 They are especially effective when the landscape is rugged, multimodal, or not well understood.

 ## Principles of Metaheuristic Optimization

 All metaheuristics share three key principles:

-1. Population-Based Search:
-   Maintain multiple candidate solutions simultaneously to explore diverse regions of the search space.
+1. Population-Based Search: Maintain multiple candidate solutions simultaneously to explore diverse regions of the search space.

-2. Variation Operators:
-   Create new solutions via mutation, recombination, or stochastic perturbations.
+2. Variation Operators:Create new solutions via mutation, recombination, or stochastic perturbations.

-3. Selection and Adaptation:
-   Favor candidates with better objective values, guiding the search toward promising regions.
+3. Selection and Adaptation:Favor candidates with better objective values, guiding the search toward promising regions.

 Unlike local methods, metaheuristics balance exploration (global search) and exploitation (local refinement).

-## Genetic Algorithms (GA)
+## Genetic Algorithms

-### Biological Inspiration

 Genetic Algorithms mimic natural evolution, where populations evolve toward higher fitness through selection, crossover, and mutation.

 ### Representation

-A solution (individual) is represented as a chromosome—often a binary string, vector of reals, or permutation.
+A solution (individual) is represented as a chromosome, often a binary string, vector of reals, or permutation.
 Each position (gene) encodes part of the decision variable.

 ### Algorithm Outline